jimmy3142/personal-projects/churn_prediction/README.md

 ```
 curl http://localhost:9696/health
 ```
-This should return the following response:
+This should return the following response if the endpoint is ready to accept requests:
-`{"status":"running"}`
+`{"status": "healthy!"}`

 ### Making requests to the web service <a name = "making_requests"></a>
-In a different terminal window, you can make HTTP request to the web service using the POST method to get predictions about whether a customer is likely to churn.
+In a different terminal window, you can make HTTP requests to the web service using the POST method to get predictions about whether a customer is likely to churn.

 Here is an example command: